 The Work Life office focuses on creating a workplace culture that prioritizes mental health by providing resources, events, trainings, peer groups, and specialized initiatives throughout the year.
 Wellness can be cultivated on several levels, and each one plays an integral role in our overall well-being.
 Our mission is to promote a progressive work environment where employees feel empowered to prioritize mental health.

 Learn about our new Caring Culture Grants!

-Caring for ourselves often falls to the bottom of our to-do lists, but workplace wellness starts with putting yourself and your health first.
-Self care can mean many things, whether it’s getting enough sleep, prioritizing some alone time each day, or finding ways to reset and recharge.
-At Work Life, we believe that a culture of self care is essential for establishing a healthy, thriving, and progressive university.
-Below, you’ll find several NYU and New York City resources dedicated to improving your mental well-being.
+Caring for ourselves often falls to the bottom of our to-do lists, but workplace well-being starts with putting yourself and your health first.
+Individual wellness can look many different ways, whether that's getting enough sleep, prioritizing some alone time each day, incorporating healthy remote work practices, or finding ways to reset and recharge.
+Below, you’ll find several University resources and ideas to improve your mental health.

 Organizational wellness begins with managers and leaders—how can they positively shape University and team culture to demonstrate that wellbeing is a top priority in the workplace?
 The Work Life office has created several resources designed to help managers, department chairs, and unit heads incorporate research-backed practices into their leadership.